njames/talks/becoming-a-better-developer/becoming-a-better-developer.md

 ## Life Long Learning [Another brick in the wall Pt.
 II](https://open.spotify.com/track/4IAY70cIvZx9Btx9XB5XPX?si=ad535d2b168d4d1f)

+## Document document document
+ -  Ever had to onboard a new developer to the team?
+Enjoyed it ?
+ -  If you have documents on how your application works it reduces the learning curve and gets them productive faster

 ## Creativity

  - A symphony comes from an expression from within